rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 [wiki_auto]: https://en.wikipedia.org/wiki/Autosome "https://en.wikipedia.org/wiki/Autosome"

-As a primer, when your parents mated and your [fertilization][wiki_conception] occurred, you received an X [allosome][wiki_allo] from your mother, and an X or Y allosome from your father (biological female vs. biological male, respectively).
-Additionally, you received one set of 22 [autosomes][wiki_auto] from your father and another such set from your mother; in total, then, you have 46 [chromosomes][wiki_chrom].
+As a primer, when your parents mated and your [fertilization][wiki_conception] occurred, you received an X [allosomal][wiki_allo] [chromosome][wiki_chrom] from your mother, and an X or Y allosomal chromosome from your father.
+Additionally, you received one set of 22 [autosomal][wiki_auto] chromosomes from your father and another such set from your mother.
+In total, then, you have 46 chromosomes.

 [wiki_ploid]: https://en.wikipedia.org/wiki/Ploidy/ "https://en.wikipedia.org/wiki/Ploidy/"